 Proof.
 It is clear that the assignment uniquely extends to an automorphism of the underlying graded superalgebra.
 What remains to be seen is that this respects the differential (98).
-By unwinding the definitions, we check this explicitly on all generators:
+This is straightforward to check. \Box

 Remark 2.65 (Automorphism of geometric 2-toroidified K-theory fibrations).
 In analogy with Ex.
 2.28, the automorphism (99) from Lem.
 2.64 is compatible with the automorphism (95) from Ex.
 2.61, and as such constitutes an automorphism of geometric 2-toroidifed K-theory fibrations, with fibers given by 2 even copies and 2 odd copies respectively.
 The automorphism acts by swapping appropriately the even fluxes among themselves, and the odd fluxes among themselves, respectively.
 The diagram from Ex.
 2.28 is modified appropriately to while the second one corresponds to the exchange (up to signs) of generators with an odd number of shifts